Watch FIFA World Cup 2026™

 After the break, Belgium continued to huff and puff while Taremi again nearly scored at the other end.
 Courtois did well to save after Kanani had flicked on a long throw to the Iran forward.

 The result means all three games so far in Group G have ended in draws.
-Stuck on two points, Belgium at least have the comfort of playing the tournament's lowest-ranked team, New Zealand, in their final group game.
+Stuck on two points, Belgium will play the tournament's lowest-ranked team, New Zealand, in their final group game.

 Iran will also need at least a point against Egypt next Saturday AEST.
 Having been frustrated by visa issues while travelling from their base camp in Mexico to games in the US, Team Melli will hope to focus on the football as travel restrictions are reportedly easing for their crucial trip to Seattle.

-Lamine Yamal shines in Spain's thrashing of Saudi Arabia
+Lamine Yamal shines as Spain thrashing Saudi Arabia

-Lamine Yamal made a goalscoring return for Spain as the European champions got their World Cup campaign back on track with a 4-0 drubbing of Saudi Arabia on Monday AEST.
+Lamine Yamal made a goalscoring return for Spain as the European champions got their World Cup campaign back on track with a 4-0 drubbing of Saudi Arabia on Monday.

 Yamal, 18, opened the scoring after just 10 minutes of the Group H game in Atlanta to put La Roja on course for a comfortable victory against an outclassed Saudi team.